dxvargas/d8ms/README.md

 1. Many of the steps for first install and creating a new subsite should be automated with scripts;
-1. Packages that come from a secondary composer.json (via "wikimedia/composer-merge-plugin") should be downloaded into a path relative to that composer.json.
+1. Packages that come from a secondary composer.json (via "wikimedia/composer-merge-plugin") should be downloaded into a path relative to that composer.json;
+1. Implement a deployment strategy;

 Notes
 ================